Peer Trunk Configuration Guide

 If your trunk provider has been certified by Yeastar officially, you can select “your country” from the drop-down list and select the “ITSP name”.
 All the parameters are embedded except the account registration information.
 If your trunk provider is not a Yeastar-certified one, then please choose General and fill in all the parameters needed.

-- Name: give this peer trunk a name to help you identify it.
+- Name: give this SIP trunk a name to help you identify it.

 - Protocol: SIP.